-Does your business need advanced data visualization capabilities or simple table based reporting or a combination of both?
+Data Visualization Does your business need advanced data visualization capabilities or simple table-based reporting or a combination of both?

 Migrate to OBIEE

 You can migrate from Discoverer to OBIEE and many customers are doing that.
-But OBIEE is not the ideal replacement for Oracle Discoverer.
+But OBIEE is not the ideal choice for Oracle Discoverer migration.
 OBIEE is a powerful tool, but it’s not built to be a transactional reporting tool suitable for day-to-day ad hoc analysis.
-You can view data in attractive dashboards, which is great for C-level needs but OBIEE has limitations if you are an end user who needs to see the details within the data.
+You can view data in attractive dashboards, which is great for C-level needs but OBIEE has limitations if you are an end-user who needs to see the details within the data.
 As OBIEE is a data warehouse, your business will have to plan well in advance to develop the structure of the reports that you might need in the future.
 It’s difficult to adapt quickly to constantly changing reporting needs and to build and customize OBIEE reports accordingly.